mckoh/coding-book/docs_source/exercise/exercise_04.md

-# Exercise 3: Working with Lists
+# Exercise 4: Working with Dictionaries

 This is, what you will learn in this exercise:

-* Working with iterables in Python
+* Learning Goal
-* Use List methods
+* Learning Goal

 ## Scenario